 When considering a new phone number, whether for personal or business use, understanding the area code’s origin and service area is important.
 Area code 682 firmly roots you in the heart of North Texas, a region known for its strong economy and cultural attractions.

-The Dallas-Fort Worth Metroplex is home to over 7.5 million residents as of 2023, making it one of the largest and fastest-growing metropolitan areas in the United States.
+The Dallas-Fort Worth Metroplex is home to over 7.5 million residents as of 2026, making it one of the largest and fastest-growing metropolitan areas in the United States.
 This growth directly fuels the need for additional telephone numbering resources like area code 682.
 (Source: U.S. Census Bureau estimates)

-How to Identify and Use Area Code 682
+How to Identify and Use it

 Frequently Asked Questions